databricks/databricks-ml-examples/README.md

 `databricks/databricks-ml-examples` is a repository to show machine learning examples on Databricks platforms.

-It contains
+Currently this repository contains:
-- `llm-models/`: Example notebooks to use different **SOTA models on Databricks**.
+- `llm-models/`: Example notebooks to use different **State of the art (SOTA) models on Databricks**.

-## SOTA LLM Examples
+## SOTA LLM examples

 Databricks works with thousands of customers to build generative AI applications.
-While you can use Databricks to work with any generative AI model, including commercial and research, the table below lists our current model recommendations* for popular use cases.
-Note that the table only lists open source models that are for free commercial use.
+While you can use Databricks to work with any generative AI model, including commercial and research, the table below lists our current model recommendations* for popular use cases. **Note:** The table only lists open source models that are for free commercial use.

 | Use case  | Quality-optimized | Balanced | Speed-optimized |
 | --------- | ----------------- | -------- | --------------- |